 VEHICLE CERTIFICATION LABEL

 This label contains vehicle identification and other important reference information.
-The label is attached to the lower area of the driver's door latch post.
+The vehicle certification label is located on the sidewall to the left of the steering wheel, or on the driver's door.
 Never remove or destroy this label.